 Tabatas are the same basic idea: doing one exercise for a short period, then moving to the next exercise.
 Except it’s all HIGH intensity.
 There is no aerobic portion where you get up to your training heart rate, then stay there like with Zumba or Aerobic dance class.

-Get it high, stay high while working, then take a break.
-Then repeat!
+Get your heart rate high, keep it high while working, then take a break.
+Repeat!

-Simply put, Tabata workouts are the fastest and most efficient way to burn fat, get fit, and reverse the slide into decrepitude!
+Simply put, Tabatas are the most efficient and fastest way to fat loss, to get & stay fit, and reverse the slide into decrepitude!

 Fitness in 12 Minutes a Week.
 Seriously?